Need specialist family law advice?

 As discussed in our guide to divorce records, divorces are a matter of public record even though the details of those divorces are not made available publicly.
 That means it is possible to search for public records of divorce online or at a local public records office.
 Divorce records do not provide the details, circumstances, or grounds for the divorce, so there will be no information about possible adultery, or behaviour which will only be known by the parties involved.

-- The name of the petitioner (the person who started the divorce proceedings)
+- The name of the Applicant (the person who started the divorce proceedings)

 - The respondent of the divorce (the person served with the divorce papers)

 - The county where the divorce was filed.

 If you cannot find the records online, you may have to contact the public records office where the divorce was filed.
 You may simply have to show identification in order to access the records relating to the divorce.

 The process can differ depending on where you are in the UK:

 - England and Wales – Divorce cases that took place between 1858 and 1937 are in the National Historical Archive, Kew, Surrey.
 Divorces that occurred after 1937 are held in the county registrar’s office and the historical archives

 - Scotland – contact the National Records of Scotland